a1v0/a1v0.de/README.md

     - Check all articles to see if full HTML could be useful in their titles.
 10. Remove article list pages (i.e. category pages) from Google, if possible.
 11. Logo active-but-not-hover style is messy.
 Can we create specific exceptions for the logo so that the active style, whether hovering or not, looks a certain way?
+12. Main menu: Add some sort of on-click state change to hide the menu.
+This is to prevent the menu remaining visible if a user clicks a link to a page they're already on.